Caroline-A/Medical_education/PubMed.md

 # Searches in PubMed

 Search using the PubMed advanced search interface (https://pubmed.ncbi.nlm.nih.gov/advanced/), 04.05.2022.
+Combinations of different search lines were done using the "Actions" function.

 Total search, combination of MeSH and free text (04.05.22) = xxx results.
 See below for explanation line for line.